The Gray Cat Blog

 I thought this was a little odd since I thought the purpose of a networking site was to EXPAND your network, not just connect with people you already knew.
 So, I pushed the envelope a bit and tried to reach people that I didn’t know.
 LinkedIn didn’t like that very much and put me in the “penalty box” limiting my functionality.
 This happened seven times.

 Then it changed – they realized in order to grow, that had to allow people to broaden their networks.
-LinkedIn has over 930+ million users, with more than 325 million monthly active users.
+LinkedIn has close to a billion users, with more than 325 million monthly active users.

 Briefly, LinkedIn allows you to identify key local contacts in your trade, geography, civic organizations and corporations — then gives you the ability to “connect” with them by sending a LinkedIn connection invitation.
 You also can join industry-related groups on LinkedIn and post comments on industry topics.
 In the case of LinkedIn, the social media site can become big a “catcher’s mitt”, enabling you to use the portal as repository of information.